 The starting point for most people is a smart thermostat like the Nest, but that's a blunt tool that only lets you turn the heating on or off across your whole house at once.
 Then there are more comprehensive smart heating systems that include loads of kit, but these can quickly climb into costing hundreds and hundreds.

 A good compromise for most could be to just buy a few smart TRVs - or thermostatic radiator valves.
 These can be bought individually and fitted to the radiators in your home, letting you remotely turn individual radiators up or down, and thus control your heating room-by-room.
 Buying them individually means you only need to get the amount you need to give yourself control of the specific rooms you care about.

-Bear in mind that some of these valves will still require you to buy the respective company's smart home hub to function, so it might not be as simple as just buying a few valves.
+Bear in mind that some of these valves will still require you to buy the respective company's smart home hub or smart thermostat to function, so it might not be as simple as just buying a few valves.
 Look out for bundles that include a valve or two together with the appropriate hub.
 This also means it's not easy to mix and match brands - you're better off picking one to stick with, and you should also consider what other smart home products that manufacturer offers, as some go well beyond heating.